IreneC2020/the-game/CONTRIBUTING.md

 Please respect the Group project's purpose and design structure.
 The design structure is described below.

-### At the top of the structure will be:
+### At the top of the structure will be

 * index.html
+* group1
 * error.html
 * README.md
 * CODE_OF_CONDUCT.md
 * LICENSE
 * CONTRIBUTING.md

-### The next level will be directories for each group members:
+### The next level will be directories for each group members
-* directory contains .html files to different room adventures
+* directory contains .html files to different adventures

-### index.html directs user to different rooms for different adventures and endings.
+### index.html directs user to different rooms for different adventures and endings

 * room1.html
 * room2.html